myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-23T05:51:42.682Z
+>
+> btw is `Bahasa Indonesia` better from the point of view of a native Indonesian speaker?
+Then I can fix it :)

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-23T05:48:56.704Z
+>
+> This list was modified by @deck.blue, but I think it stands for `Bahasa Indonesia`

+Maybe it's a UI convenience to use the shortened name, I'll ask him later :)

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-23T05:32:14.763Z
+>
+> Indonesian translation is already available in deck.blue! :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-23T04:17:31.234Z
 >
 > Looks like a delicious Jjigae :)